sbt/sbt-release/README.md

 # SBT-RELEASE
 This sbt plugin provides a customizable release process that you can add to your project.

+**Notice:** This README contains information for the latest snapshots.
+Please refer to the documents for a specific version by looking up the respective [tag](https://github.com/gseitz/sbt-release/tags).

 ## Requirements
  * sbt 0.11.0 or greater
  * The version of the project should follow the semantic versioning scheme on [semver.org](http://www.semver.org) with the following additions: